vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-260.md

 ## Upgrade failure and rollback

-If the upgrade fails, stop all Nebula Graph services of the new version, and start the services of the old version.
+If the upgrade fails, stop all NebulaGraph services of the new version, and start the services of the old version.

-All Nebula Graph clients in use must be switched to the **old version**.
+All NebulaGraph clients in use must be switched to the **old version**.

 ## Appendix 1: Test Environment